 5 important stories you may have missed

-As the president faces emergencies at home and abroad, here are five other stories you may have missed.
+In the rush of this and other news, here are some stories you may have missed.

 Why it's important